patlaj/experimental/prycrane/blogs/wayfinding/wayfindingblog-01.md

 <li><strong>Contextual footer band</strong>: pages that already have a contextual contact us link will be able to include it and two other pertinent items in the new footer.</li>
 <li><strong>Updates to the layered theme page</strong>: the theme page template will be updated to help guide people to specific themes by providing straightforward access to top tasks.</li>
   </ul>
-<p>This seems like it’s going to take a significant effort to make these changes.
+<p>This may seem like it’s going to take a significant effort to make these changes.
 Not to worry.
 We are taking a transitional approach.
 We’ll take small steps to cover a large distance over time, but first let’s have a look at the research that has guided our design decisions.</p>

 <h2>The Wayfinding Project</h2>